Profession-AI/MonoAI/README.md

 ---

 ### Models
-COICOI provides multiple model interfaces to handle different use cases, from basic generation to multi-model aggregation:
+MonoAI provides multiple model interfaces to handle different use cases, from basic generation to multi-model aggregation:

 ---